eCommerce: Fashion Industry

 What Drives Fast Fashion Forward?

 Younger Consumers on Social Media: Ultra-fast fashion brands like Shein and Temu reach young users through influencer collaborations.
 The brands typically send free samples to social media personalities for "clothing hauls".
-The very cheap prices of these products incite viewer interest, fueled by the sheer quantity of items on display.
-Through younger users and the rising prevalence of the emerging brands, older consumers are drawn in as well.
+The very cheap prices of these products fuel viewer interest, who are intrigued by the sheer quantity of items on display.
+Through younger users and the rising media coverage of emerging brands, older consumers are drawn in as well.

 Technological Progress: Algorithms enable instant feedback of consumer demand for products on the platform, to enable more efficient inventory management.